 The streets of Manali are filled with tourists.
 The fruit-laden orchards look staggeringly beautiful.
 The valley has picturesque hamlets and fields of wildflowers; how did they come into existence?
 Why Manali?
 What does it mean?

 Coming into Existence

 It is believed that the Fish was none other than Lord Vishnu himself, in his first avatar of a Matasya, who towed the ark carrying the sages and Varvasvata through the floods to safety.
-When the water subsided and floods ceased the ark came to rest at the place surrounded by lush green forests, strewn gorges and magnificent peaks covered with snow.
-The thick forests were filled with the sounds of wild animals and chirping of birds.
+When the water subsided and floods ceased the ark came to rest at a place surrounded by lush green forests, strewn gorges and magnificent peaks covered with snow.
+The thick forests were filled with the sounds of wild animals and the chirping of birds.
 The passengers came down from the ark and thanking the avatar of Vishnu established there.
 It is believed that Lord Manu began life on earth from this place and for the subsequent years stayed there.
-The Manu’s Alaya (Manu’s abode) came to be known Manali.
+The Manu’s Alaya (Manu’s abode) came to be known as Manali.

 Major Places to visit in Manali

 Manali is a place best suited for people of all age groups and varied tastes.
 There are lots of places to visit in Manali like temples of Lord Manu, Bijli Mahadev, and Hidimba Devi, which are flocked with people from across the country throughout the year.
 Those who are more attached to nature and wildlife tend to visit the Manali Wildlife Sanctuary, Pin Valley National Park and Great Himalayan National Park for a touch of wildlife and get a glimpse of their favorite birds and animals.
 Trekkers and Backpackers find solace in Salang Valley and Rohtang Pass where they can enjoy various adventure sports like skiing, paragliding, mountain climbing etc. along with the perks of enjoying the marvelous scenic beauty of mountains wrapped with a blanket of snow.